InterSystems

 InterSystems Corporation is a privately held vendor of software systems and technology for high-performance database management, rapid application development, integration, and healthcare information systems.
-The vendor's products include InterSystems IRIS Data Platform, Caché Database Management System, the InterSystems Ensemble integration platform, the HealthShare healthcare informatics platform and TrakCare healthcare information system, which is sold outside the United States.
+The vendor's products include InterSystems IRIS Data Platform, Caché Database Management System (now largely superseded by IRIS), the InterSystems Ensemble integration platform (more recently marketed as HealthShare Health Connect), the HealthShare healthcare informatics platform and TrakCare healthcare information system, which is sold outside the United States.

-InterSystems is based in Cambridge, Massachusetts.
+InterSystems is based in Boston, Massachusetts.
 The company's revenue was $727 million in 2019.